 What is the risk?
+Pact has variable

+interest rate debt, and

+Pact is required to pay

+would also increase.

+therefore if interest

+rates increase, the

+amount of interest

+Utilises interest rate swaps to lock in the amount of interest that Pact will be required to pay.

 How does Pact manage this risk?
-Impact at 30 June 2017 Pact has variable interest rate debt, and therefore Utilises interest rate swaps to lock in the amount of interest that Pact will be required to pay.
-At 30 June 2017, the Group hedge cover is 36% (2016: 44%) of its long-term variable debt excluding working capital facilities. if interest rates increase, the amount of interest Pact is required to pay would also increase.

 Considers alternative financing and mix of fixed and variable debt, as appropriate.

+Impact at 30 June 2017

+At 30 June 2017, the Group hedge cover is 36% (2016: 44%) of its long term variable debt excluding working capital facilities.

 Sensitivity analysis performed by management showed that a +1% in AUD interest rates would reduce net profit after tax by \$1.8 million and increase equity by \$1.0 million (2016: \$1.1 million reduction in net profit after tax and reduce equity by \$0.5m).

 Sensitivity analysis performed by management showed that a +1% in NZD interest rates would reduce net profit after tax and equity by \$1.4 million (2016: \$1.1 million reduction).

-(1) The impact of a +/- 1% movement in interest rates was determined based on the Group's mix of debt, credit standing with finance institutions, the level of debt that is expected to be renewed and economic forecasters' expectations.
+1) The impact of a +/- 1% movement in interest rates was determined based on the Group's mix of debt, credit standing with finance institutions, the level of debt that is expected to be renewed and economic forecasters' expectations.